Origins & Manifesto

 Don’t worry, we’re not about to get all kumbaya on you.
-We believe human brains and human hearts make great things when they come together, which is why we put an emphasis on sharing ideas, stories and projects at HP.
+We believe human brains and human hearts make great things when they come together, which is why we put an emphasis on sharing ideas, stories and projects at Hacker Paradise.

-We’ve had HP-ers build apps together, start businesses together, travel the world together, and even get married and produce some pretty freaking adorable kids for all the HP aunties and uncles to spoil together.
+We’ve had HP-ers build apps together, start businesses together, travel the world together, and even get married and produce some pretty freaking adorable kids for all the Hacker Paradise aunties and uncles to spoil together.

-Being part of HP is to make a commitment to be present, and to support one another.
+Being part of Hacker Paradise is to make a commitment to be present, and to support one another.